kagalle/objective-gentoo/gentoo_install_guide.rst

    * All partition values shown below are for example only.
    * Partitions should be created in order of partition number (e.g. sdb1, sdb2, sdb3, sdb4).
 Rows below are in the order that they can be mounted.
    * The root partition size is typical, but can be reduced if space is not available.
 Generally "steal" from ``home`` until there is no extra available, then reduce ``root`` as needed afterward.
 The minimimum root size is about 8 GB.
+   * The boot partition (where the kernels are stored and read when booting) is shared by the ESP (EFI system partition) which is what UEFI looks for when booting.
+The kernel needs to be available outside of root should the root file system be encrypted at some point.
+UEFI always looks for a ``EFI`` directory within the efi partition, and so doesn't need to be separate from `/boot`.

    \